neop26/azure-vm-iperf-testing/README.md

 - 2 Virtual Network Interfaces with Static Private IP's
 - 2 Linux Ubuntu Latest OS

+*Use the parameters File to edit the number or values for some of the Azure services deployed above.*

 ## Parameters file to be edited

 This file drives your deployment, so please go through the parameters file carefully and edit them.
 A dry run with some of the *Generalized Items* changed to new values is highly recommended.